-Throughout their time in various living or health care facilities, a person at the end of life has the right to have an informal caregiver present to provide significant support.
+Throughout their time in various living or health care facilities, a person at the end of life can have informal caregivers or visitors present to provide significant support.

-- Informal caregivers of people in palliative and end-of-life care who are hospitalized in oncology units with immunosuppressed patients are triaged and must take additional precautions.
+- Informal and family caregivers of people in ELC who are housed in oncology units with immunocompromised patients are subject to additional screening and precautionary measures because of those patients’ greater vulnerability.

 The person is encouraged to keep in touch with family and friends by telephone and by means of various communications technologies.

 Last update: October 19, 2021